linux-cultist/venv-selector.nvim/README.md

 		parents = 2,

-		-- name (default: venv) - The name of the venv directories to look for. name = "venv" -- NOTE: You can also use a lua table here for multiple names: {"venv", ".venv"}`
+		-- name (default: venv) - The name of the venv directories to look for. name = "venv", -- NOTE: You can also use a lua table here for multiple names: {"venv", ".venv"}`

+		-- fd_binary_name (default: fd) - The name of the fd binary on your system. fd_binary_name = "fd"

 	}
 	event = "VeryLazy", -- Optional: needed only if you want to type `:VenvSelect` without a keymapping